 - Create a test list that contains a load test to be executed.

 - Assign sufficient amount of virtual users to the machine which acts as a scheduling server.
 The virtual users amount should correspond to the execution machines which will be used and their CPU units amount.
 Approximately 8 users per CPU unit seems to be sufficient to have a realistic load testing results.
-If a lot more users are allocated the web requests, that can not be executed due to overload of the CPU of execution machine, will be sent to a queue.
+If a lot more users are allocated, there might be HTTP requests queued up, due to overload of the execution machine CPU.

-- Schedule the test list to be executed using the option 'Distribute tests among these machines'.
+- Schedule the test list to be executed using the option 'Distribute tests among the selected machines'.